-16. Where will project activities take place?
+14. Where will project activities take place?
 (Check only one)

-□ In the Greater Toronto Area (GTA) □ Outside the Greater Toronto Area (GTA) □ In both the GTA and outside of the GTA
+- □ In the Greater Toronto Area (GTA)

+- Outside the Greater Toronto Area (GTA)

+- □ In both the GTA and outside of the GTA

 TIP: GTA includes Toronto, Halton, Durham, Peel and York only.
 It does not include Hamilton.

 Select the region where the majority of your activities will take place.

 If your project will be delivered primarily on-line/virtually, check those regions that are most critical for the success of your project.
-For example, if your project will scale a virtual platform for social connections between First Nations families living in remote communities, check outside of the Greater Toronto Area.
+For example, if your project will test a virtual platform for social connections between First Nations families living in remote communities, check outside of the Greater Toronto Area.

-17. In which OTF catchment area will your project have the greatest impact?
+15. In which OTF catchment area will your project have the greatest impact?
 Find your catchment and census division.
-(Check all that apply) □ Northwestern
+(Check all that apply)

+- Northwestern

-□ Algoma, Cochrane, Manitoulin, Sudbury
+- Algoma, Cochrane, Manitoulin, Sudbury

+Muskoka Nipissing P

-Muskoka, Nipissing, Parry Sound, Timiskaming
+- Muskoka, Nipissing, Parry Sound, Timiskaming

-☐ Champlain (Ottawa region)
+Champlain (Ottawa

+- region)

-☐ Quinte, Kingston, Rideau☐ Grand River
+- Quinte, Kingston, Rideau

+- Grand river

-☐ Waterloo, Wellington, Dufferin
+Waterloo, Wellington, Dufferin

-□ Hamilton
+Hamilton

-□ Niagara
+- Niagara

-Grey, Bruce, Huron, Perth
+- Grey, Bruce, Huron, Perth

-Essex, Kent, Lambton
+- Essex, Kent, Lambton

-☐ Thames Valley
+Thames Valley

+Halton-Peel

-□ Halton-Peel□ Simcoe-York
+Simcoe-York

-☐ Durham, Haliburton, Kawartha, Pine Ridge
+- Durham, Haliburton, Kawartha, Pine Ridge

-□ Toronto
+- Toronto

-38. Please select the census divisions to indicate more specific regions where your project activities will take place.
+16. Please select the census divisions to indicate more specific regions where your project activities will take place.
 Find your catchment and census division.
 (Select at least one)